adamchalmers/blog/content/pin-unpin.md

 Types in category (1) are totally safe to move around in memory.
 You won't invalidate any pointers by moving them around.
 But if you move a type in (2), then you invalidate pointers and can get undefined behaviour, as we saw before.
 In earlier versions of Rust, you had to be really careful using these types to not move them, or if you moved them, to use `unsafe` and update all the pointers.
 But since Rust 1.33, the compiler can automatically figure out which category any type is in, and make sure you only use it safely.

 Any type in (1) implements a special auto trait called [`Unpin`](https://doc.rust-lang.org/stable/std/marker/trait.Unpin.html).
 Weird name, but its meaning will become clear soon.
-Again, most "normal" types implement `Unpin`, and because an auto trait (like `Send` or `Sync` or `Sized`[^1]), so you don't have to worry about implementing it yourself.
+Again, most "normal" types implement `Unpin`, and because it's an auto trait (like `Send` or `Sync` or `Sized`[^1]), so you don't have to worry about implementing it yourself.
 If you're unsure if a type can be safely moved, just check it on [docs.rs](https://docs.rs) and see if it impls `Unpin`!

 To use types in (2) safely, we don't use regular pointers for self-reference.
 Instead, we use special pointers that "pin" their values into place, ensuring they can't be moved.
 This is exactly what the [`Pin`](https://doc.rust-lang.org/stable/std/pin/struct.Pin.html) type does.